iamfaham/movies-genre-classification/README.md

 | Image-only         | ~54%     |
 | **Fusion (Final)** | **~66%** |

-> 🔍 The relatively lower accuracy is due to the **"Others"** category being a catch-all genre that introduces ambiguity and class imbalance.We are working on fixing this issue.
+> 🔍 The relatively lower accuracy is due to the **"Others"** category being a catch-all genre that introduces ambiguity and class imbalance.
+We are working on fixing this issue.

 ---